 Herbs are definitely the most popular variety for growing inside.
 They don't need much care and don’t take long to grow.
 If you’re just starting to grow indoors consider getting a few shots of:

 This is a great time to start a herb garden on a sunny windowsill.
 Hardier herbs like thyme, rosemary, and sage can do well outside this time of year but will work equally well indoors.
 I'd also recommend basil, parsley, or cilantro for indoors.
 Herbs are basically a triple threat: You get a nice-looking plant that grows quickly, they smell terrific, especially when you blend multiple types of herb plants, and you can use them.

 Your indoor garden can also save you money at the grocery store.
 A minute ago they were in the garden, and now they’re on your chopping board.
 Vegetables to consider include:

-You’ll have the best chances with fruit plants that don’t take up much space such as strawberries, and other shrubs from the berry family.
+You will have the best chances with fruit plants that don’t take up much space such as strawberries, and other shrubs from the berry family.
 These can easily give you a healthy snack all year long:

 With indoor greenhouses, even growing orchids may become an easy thing.
 Just keep enough space for each plant, and you can also grow beautiful ones like:

 The size of your indoor greenhouse depends on several factors, like the available space you have, its location, and the kind of plants you want to grow.